ThatCrazyDcGuy/AE-5900_Remote_v1/README.md

 But Why:

 It is the hobby you will not have enough time for.
-Especially if you are a old guy with kids, one or more jobs and all that surprises life will have for you.
-So now it is possible to use your home station, with your perfect antenna from your workingpaces toilet or whatever.
+Especially if you are a old guy with kids, garden, one or more jobs and all that surprises life will have for you.
+So now it is possible to use your home station, with your perfect build of an antenna from your workingpaces toilet or whatever.

 Thats just why.

 ## How it works:

-Plug the remote device in to a raspi or somehing else that will run the python script.
+Plug the remote device in to a rapberry or somehing else that will run the python script.
 And also your ae5900 mic plug and speaker output should be connected.
-Start mumble on your host / You migt have to crossover Input and Output. run the python3 app.py browse your localhost:5000
+Start mumble on your host / You might have to crossover Input and Output. run the python3 app.py browse your localhost:5000
 Pull down the setup part